psychotimmy/PascalBigIntegers/README.md

 Significant performance improvements made over version 1:

-  - Karatsuba multiplication algorithm implemented
+  - Modified karatsuba multiplication algorithm implemented
   - lt, gt, eq and ne functions simplified as they are mostly string comparisons
   - add/sub/fastdiv/karatsuba functions check to see if standard integers can be used for calculations instead of always using the big integer algorithms